BruskaTech/UnityEPL/Documentation/articles/FAQ.md

 1. ### What does the name stand for?

-    - UnityEPL stands for Unity Experiment Programming Library.
+    - PsyForge stands for Unity Experiment Programming Library.

 ## Why Async/Await over IEnumerators

 So after looking at even the basic example, you will notice that the 'async', 'await', and 'Task' keywords sprinkled everywhere.
 This is opposite from what you usually see with Unity ('IEnumerator' and 'yield return' sprinkled everywhere).
 Both IEnumerators (in Unity) and async/await act similarly in Unity.
 Each has its pros and cons.
-Below I will explain what each is and why the foundation of UnityEPL uses async/await.
+Below I will explain what each is and why the foundation of PsyForge uses async/await.

 ### What are IEnumerators